Hasanat High School

 Learning outside the classroom can help to bring many school subjects alive as they focus on real results and consequences.
 Quality learning experiences in ‘real’ situations can raise achievement across a range of subjects and develop better personal and social skills.
 “Earth and sky, woods and fields, lakes and rivers, the mountain and the sea, are excellent schoolmasters, and teach of us more than we can ever learn from books.”-John Lubbock.

-Most of us are aware of the concept of Week Without Walls or WWW.
-In this
+Most of us are aware of the concept of the Week Without Walls or WWW,

-one week, each student from nursery to 10th grade experiences a new setup of learning; their daily environment changes and they are exposed to something more lively.
-The younger students visit various places based on their interest.
-It also helps them develop various skills like teamwork, cooperation, independence and improves their basic knowledge about various subjects better than books ever could.
+This one week each student from nursery to 10th grade experiences a new setup of learning, Their daily environment changes and they have exposed to something more lively the younger grade students visit various places based on their interest, it also helps them develop various skills like teamwork, cooperation, independence and improves their basic skills about a various subject better than books ever could.

 For the higher grade students, this week is more like a stress buster, a way to leave behind all the books, all the assignments, etc. An experience to live life without their parents and to coordinate with their peers.

 WWW is not only for the students it is also a program for our teachers, it is a new environment for the teachers they teach in an individual, unique manner.